Spin-orbit coupling and magnetism in $\rm Sr_2CrO_4$: Model Hamiltonian

-for the bare spin-orbit coupling term, which explicitly breaks SU(2) spin rotation symmetry and therefore generates anisotropic magnetic interactions from its interplay with other Hamiltonian terms.
-In the following, we will consider the bare SOC value $\lambda=0.1$ in the energy scale unit $|t_1|$=250 meV, which yields the realistic value $\lambda=25$ meV for $3d$ elements.\cite{stohr_2006}
+In the following, we will consider $U$ in the range 8-12 (2-3 eV), $J_{\rm H}/U$ between 1/10 to 1/6, and bare SOC values $\lambda \leq 0.2$, all in the energy scale unit $|t_1|$=250 meV.
+The limiting SOC value (50 meV) lies in the realistic range for $3d$ elements.\cite{radwanski_APP_2000,stohr_2006}